 Purple Exceeds expectations.
 Students on purple exceed expectations and are an exemplary scholar.
 Students on Purple at the end of the day receive a Purple Put Up at Community Closing and a Parent Sunshine call.
 Green Meets expectations.
 Students on green meet expectations and model the expected behavior.
 Students on Green at the end of the day get a prepared "Good note" to take home.
 Good notes can be saved and exchanged for prizes once a month.
-Below expectations.
-Students on yellow fail to meet expectations but can quickly turn behavior and need minimal reminders to meet expectations.
-Students on yellow may the Calm Down Corner for two minutes and practice mindfulness strategies.
+Yellow Below expectations.
+Students on yellow fail to meet expectations but can quickly turn around behavior and need minimal reminders to meet expectations.
+Students on yellow may choose to sit in the Calm Down Corner for two minutes and practice mindfulness strategies.
 Red Far below expectations.
 Students on red have repeatedly failed to meet expectations and require additional support to be successful throughout the day.
 For each clip to red, a student loses a minute of recess.
 Students who are repeatedly on red will be sent to the Reflect & Refocus Seat for five minutes, complete an age-appropriate reflection, and practice mindfulness strategy.
 [There will be no third clip to red; it becomes a move to Orange on the third offense.]
 They will need a brief conference with the teacher to return to their seat.
 Scholars' Reflection Sheet gets put in their Life Work folder, and a parent must sign it - in addition to the Daily Report - and return the next day.
 Students who end the day on red lose a quarter of recess.
 Students who are consistently on red will have a conference with School Leadership.
-Orange Students on orange have committed a community violation, such as putting their hands on another student, displaying destructive or disrespectful behavior toward a staff member, and/or have repeatedly failed to meet expectations.
-Students on orange at any point of the day receive a phone call home and lose privileges.
-A Parent Conference with School Leadership will be required for scholars after their second orange.